-Dreading the winter with the shorter days and dark, long and cold nights?
-For some, it also signals the cold and flu season which could get you more down and depressed.
+Dreading the winter with its shorter days and long, cold nights?
+The end of fall is also the start of the cold and flu season which could get you more down and depressed.
 If this is your first winter in Manitoba, don’t worry!
-The trick is to prepare before the onset of the season.
+The trick is to prepare before the season starts.

 Here are eight tips that can help you ease those winter blues:

 Start dusting off furniture and carpets as early as September-October.
 Check for moulds on windows and areas of the house where moisture can build up.
 Spores as well as dust and dirt can trigger allergies, nasal congestion, or asthma.
 Having a clean environment will help prevent these respiratory problems.